Bible Advocate

 About The Publication:

-“The Bible Advocate is a denominational magazine published by the Church of God (Seventh Day).
-Founded in 1863, it is one of the oldest Christian magazines still in print.
-The Bible Advocate seeks to encourage the church to live by every word of God and to fully equip believers in Christ in every good work through Holy Scripture..
+“The Bible Advocate is one of the oldest religious magazines in America, founded in 1863.
+It is published by the Church of God (Seventh Day).
+The BA is geared to help Christians understand and obey God’s Word, with articles on Bible doctrine, current social and religious issues, Christian living, Bible topics, textual or biblical book studies, prophecy, and personal experience.
+We also print fillers (sidebars) and poetry (traditional, free, and blank verse).
+No fiction.”
+25% – 30% freelance.
+Welcomes new writers.
 Circ.
-12,000.
+13,000.
 Bimonthly.
 Pays on publication.
 Publishes ms three months to a year after acceptance.
-“Rarely longer than that.”
 Buys first rights.
 Accepts reprints.
 Responds 4-10 weeks.
 Subscription is free.
-“Freelancers can send an e-mail to us with their name and address for a subscription.”
 Guidelines online at https://baonline.org/write-for-us.

-CURRENT NEEDS: “We need articles related to our current year’s theme.
-Themes are posted with our writer’s guidelines.”
-Articles typically run 1,000-1,500 words.

-One-page articles run 600 words.
-Submit complete manuscript with a brief cover letter.

 Current Needs: